Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/DP700-Gettingstarted/M01-Gettingstarted.md

 # Getting Started with lab

-Welcome to your AI-900: Microsoft Azure AI Fundamentals workshop!
-We've prepared a seamless environment for you to explore and learn about machine learning and AI concepts and related Microsoft Azure services.
+Welcome to your DP-700: Microsoft Fabric Data Engineer Workshop!
+We've prepared a seamless environment for you to explore and learn about data engineering concepts and related Microsoft Fabric services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment